 Implementing a well-crafted digital content marketing strategy can help enhance the effectiveness of your email design and ensure it aligns with your overall brand identity.

 Produce a Brand Guideline

-After all design aspects have been selected conceptualized and finalized, you will want to create a document that outlines all your design assets, and explains how to use all your branding features.
-Much like a design do’s and don’ts instructional manual for your brand.
-This will aid in assisting your or any external parties in designing all your marketing applications follow a strict guideline to ensure your brand is consistently implemented.
-This will go towards building and maintain positive perceptions that hopefully instil a sense of trust and professionalism across all mediums, be it social media ads, print production, packaging and so on.
+After all design aspects have been selected, conceptualized, and finalized, you will want to create a document that outlines all your design assets and explains how to use all your branding features.
+Much like a design do's and don'ts instructional manual for your brand.
+This will aid in assisting you or any external parties in designing all your marketing applications, following strict guidelines to ensure your brand is consistently implemented.
+This will go towards building and maintaining positive perceptions that hopefully instill a sense of trust and professionalism across all mediums, be it social media ads, print production, packaging, and so on.